This sweet Grilled Corn on the Cob is slathered with a homemade garlic chive butter turning it into an outstanding fresh Summer side dish.

 - The garlic chive butter can be made in advance to give the flavors time to marry.
 A few hours to overnight works well.
 Just allow some time to soften before serving.

-Other Grilling Recipes to add to Your Barbecue Menu
+Corn and Other Grilling Recipes to add to the Menu

 While most everything tastes delicious when grilled, there are some all-time favorites in the MSSK recipe index that we return to over and over again.